muzammilmalik01/Mold-Prevention-System/README.md

-# AERIS - Indoor Air Quality Monitoring System (Embedded Firmware)
+# KLMIA Sense - Mold Prevention System (Embedded Firmware)

-**Firmware for the Nordic nRF52840 Sensor Nodes**
+**Firmware for the Nordic nRF52840 Sensor Nodes and Server Nodes**

-This repository contains the embedded firmware for the **AERIS** system, a Real-Time IoT solution designed to predict and prevent indoor mold growth.
+This repository contains the embedded firmware for the **KLIMA Sense** system, a Real-Time IoT solution designed to predict and prevent indoor mold growth.
 The system uses dual-sensor redundancy and the **VTT Mold Index model** (Edge Computing) to detect risks before they become visible.

 ## 🏗️ System Architecture